 \ Address for correspondence: Rutgers Business School-Newark & New Brunswick, Rutgers University, Newark, NJ 07102-3027, yangruwu@andromeda.rutgers.edu, Phone: (973) 353-1146, Fax: (973) 353-1233.
 Part of this work was completed while I visited the Hong Kong Institute for Monetary Research.
-I thank the Institutes for its hospitality and financial support.
+I thank the Institute for its hospitality and financial support.
 The views expressed in this paper are those of mine and do not necessarily reflect those of the Hong Kong Institute for Monetary Research, its Council of Advisors or Board of Directors.
+I am grateful to Stefan Gerlach, Jinsheng Hu, George Trivoli, Thomas Walker, Matthew Yiu and seminar participants at the Hong Kong Monetary Authority, the Financial Management Association International Annual Conference, Nanjing University, Nankai University, and the Chinese Economic Association Annual Meeting for helpful comments.
+I am responsible for any remaining errors.

-Introduction
+1. Introduction

 Financial economists have documented a number of anomalies in the stock market.
-Among these anomalies, two of them have received particular attention over the past decade, that is, longterm mean reversal and short-term momentum in equity returns.
-Jegadeesh and Titman (1993) first report that equity returns exhibit short-term continuation.
+Among these anomalies, two of them have received particular attention over the past decade, that is, long-term mean reversal and short-term momentum in equity returns.
+Jegadeesh and Titman (1993) first report that equity returns exhibit short-term price continuation.
 They demonstrate that a momentum strategy of sorting firms by their previous returns over the past 6-9 months and holding those with the best prior performance and short selling those with the worst prior performance generates an excess return of about one percent per month for U.S. stocks.
-This finding has motivated numerous researchers to study momentum in other markets and/or other sample periods, including Jegadeesh and Titman (2001), Rouwenhorst (1998), Chan, Hameed and Tong (2000), Grundy and Martin (2001), Griffin, Ji and Martin (2003), and Patro and Wu (2003), among many others.
+This finding has motivated numerous researchers to study momentum in other markets and/or other sample periods, including Jegadeesh and Titman (2001), Rouwenhorst (1998), Chan, Hameed and Tong (2000), Grundy and Martin (2001), Griffin, Ji and Martin ((2003)), and Patro and Wu (2004), among many others.
 On the other hand, another strand of literature documents that equity returns are negatively serially correlated and stock prices have a tendency to revert to their trend lines over the long horizons.
-See Fama and French (1988), and Poterba and Summers (1988).
+See Fama and French (1988), Poterba and Summers (1988), and Cutler, Poterba and Summers (1991).
 DeBondt and Thaler (1985) show that a contrarian investment strategy that buys the worst-performing stocks and short sells the best-performing stocks over the previous 3-5 years can generate excess profitability over the next 3-5 years.
-These results have stimulated other researchers to test for mean reversion and to investigate the profitability of contrarian-based strategies in other context.
+These results have stimulated other researchers to test for mean reversion and to investigate the profitability of contrarianbased strategies in other contexts.
 See, for example, Chopra, Lakonishok, and Ritter (1992), Richards (1997), and Balvers, Wu and Gilliland (2000).